Wingfoot Air Express, Grant Park, Chicago, 1919. Photo credits: steampunkchicago.com

 The actual date of construction of the Wingfoot Air Express is unknown but it was ready for trial flights in July, 1919.
 The last B-class Blimp for the Navy was delivered in June, 1918, but the Wingfoot Lake facility owned by Goodyear was also under contract for a Navy LTA training program, and Goodyear received additional Navy contracts for the new C-Class and D-Class blimps so there clearly was no capacity at Wingfoot Lake for construction of the Wingfoot Air Express, a commercial venture.
 It is presumed that Goodyear retained its arrangement with White City for its fledgling commercial blimp activity, because the airship was built at the White City Airship Shed.

 Nevertheless, the Wingfoot Air Express is said to have been designed with some "innovations" not previously tested.
-It was reported to be the first Goodyear blimp with separate gas ballonetes (in addition to the standard air ballonetes), and two Gnome Le Rhône rotary engines suspended from the envelop, aft of the control car rather than mounted on the control car as was the usual design.
+It was reported to be the first Goodyear blimp with separate gas ballonetes (in addition to the standard air ballonetes used for maintaining envelope pressure), and two Gnome Le Rhône rotary engines suspended from the envelope, aft of the control car rather than mounted on the control car as was the usual design.
 Presumably, this provided increased safety to the passengers as well as reducing any direct vibration from the engines to the control car.
 (There is a fine short video of this type of engine here: 1918 Gnome LaRhône rotary.)

 The use of separate gas ballonetes had two apparent safety benefits.
 First, if any one gas ballonete began to lose its gas, the other gas ballonets would be unaffected thus limiting the lost of lift.
 Second, the the remaining gas in the envelope would not be free to redistribute itself within the envelope and the envelope would be somewhat more likely to maintain its shape, and not "fold" as badly as gas was lost.
 This would permit the blimp to maintain a flyable shape long enough to permit a safe decent.

 Wingfoot Air Express Control Car and Engines.
 Photo credits: Public domain